COSMOZONAS/cosmozonas.github.io/01-M. LINGUISTIC PROFILES/README.md

 ## In this module, you will...

-- Read the preface of the Universal Declaration of Linguistic Rights, by Carles Torner Pifarré.
+- 1.1 Read and reflect on the preface of the Universal Declaration of Linguistic Rights, by Carles Torner Pifarré.
-- Discover what a linguistic portrait is, create your own and share it with the others.
+- 1.2 Discover what a linguistic portrait is, create your own and be ready to share it with the others.

-## UNIVERSAL DECLARATION OF LINGUISTIC RIGHTS
+## 1.1 Universal Declaration of Linguistic Rights.

 >An old legend says that, a long time ago, there was a king who heard that in his country there lived a truly wise man.
 He was so wise, they said, that he could speak all the languages in the world.
 He knew the song of the birds and understood it as if he were one of them.
 He knew how to read the shape of the clouds and immediately understand their meaning.
 Any language he listened to, he could answer without hesitation.
 He could even read the thoughts of men and women wherever they came from.